Category

 Takeuchi: For example, when people enjoy swimming at the beach, they naturally use sunscreen.
 However, there is actually very little research on how much this sunscreen affects coral reefs.
 Therefore, we are collaborating with a company on a project to properly investigate the impact of sunscreen on coral.
 We are also proposing to other industries that appropriately evaluating and disclosing the impact on coral, and establishing rules, can lead to enhanced corporate value.

-Additionally, in collaboration with steel companies, we are conducting research on substances produced as byproducts of the steelmaking process.
-These substances, when introduced into the ocean, can improve coral growth and help purify the environment.
+Additionally, in collaboration with steel companies, we are researching how substances produced as byproducts of the steelmaking process can be introduced into the ocean to improve coral growth and purify the environment.

 Sawai: So the focus isn't just on whether our products negatively impact the ocean, but also on the potential for the ocean and marine life to generate new industries.